Skip to navigation Skip to content

 If information provided with the claim for a Danish pension is incomplete, Denmark will send requests for information in Danish direct to customers.

-• The original foreign claim form and (copies of) supporting documents must be sent in paper form by internal mail to International Services.
+• The original foreign claim form and copies of supporting documents must be sent in paper form to Centrelink International Services (CIS).
 See Processing a foreign pension claim

 All claims:

-Australia/Denmark Agreement on Social Security - Liaison Form (AUS187DK)
+• AUS187DK - Australia/Denmark Agreement on Social Security

 For help with creating and completing the liaison form, see Agreement liaisons, NZ CICs and exchange of information.